-[2018-24] - "greenhouse, wholesale" means a building for the growing of flowers, plants, shrubs, trees and similar vegetation, except for marijuana grown for medical purposes, which are sold from the parcel at wholesale and does not include the accessory sale of related goods.
-This shall not include any cannabis retail sales or cannabis production & distribution uses. - "hard landscaping" means the use of non-vegetative material, other than monolithic concrete, asphalt or gravel, as part of a landscaped area; - "hard surfacing' means asphalt, concrete, paving stones, or other similar material satisfactory to the Development Authority that is used in the construction of a driveway or parking area but does not include gravel or granular materials.
-[2015-21] - "heavy equipment assembly, sales and service" means the assembly, sales, rental and service of any heavy vehicle or equipment used in commercial, industrial or agricultural activities; - "heavy manufacturing" means the manufacture of products, the process of which generates fumes, gases, smokes, vapours, vibrations, noise or glare, or similar nuisance factors which have a high probability of occurring and which may cause adverse effects to the users of adjacent land; - "heritage preservation" means conservation and/or adaptive reuse of the building and sites associated with significant historic events; [2015-02]
+"greenhouse, wholesale" means a building for the growing of flowers, plants, shrubs, trees and similar vegetation, except for marijuana grown for medical purposes, which are sold from the parcel at wholesale and does not include the accessory sale of related goods.

-"highway" means a primary highway or a secondary road as defined in the Public Highways Development Act;

-"home occupation' means any occupation, trade, profession, or craft carried on by an occupant of a residential building as a use secondary to the residential use of the building.
 This shall not include any cannabis retail sales or cannabis production & distribution uses.

+- "hard landscaping" means the use of non-vegetative material, other than monolithic concrete, asphalt or gravel, as part of a landscaped area; - "hard surfacing' means asphalt, concrete, paving stones, or other similar material satisfactory to the Development Authority that is used in the construction of a driveway or parking area but does not include gravel or granular materials.
+[2015-21] - "heavy equipment assembly, sales and service" means the assembly, sales, rental and service of any heavy vehicle or equipment used in commercial, industrial or agricultural activities; - "heavy manufacturing" means the manufacture of products, the process of which generates fumes, gases, smokes, vapours, vibrations, noise or glare, or similar nuisance factors which have a high probability of occurring and which may cause adverse effects to the users of adjacent land; - "heritage preservation" means conservation and/or adaptive reuse of the building and sites associated with significant historic events; [2015-02] - "highway" means a primary highway or a secondary road as defined in the Public Highways Development Act; - "Home occupation" means any occupation, trade, profession, or craft carried on by an occupant of a residential building as a use secondary to the residential use of the building.
+The following uses shall not be approved as a home occupation: - Animal services involving more than three (3) dogs on site at any given time, - Cannabis retail sales, - Cannabis production and distribution, - · Commercial dog breeding, - Kennels, - Veterinary clinics, - Veterinary hospitals.
-"hospital" means a development that is subject to the Hospitals Act and provides facilities for the care of diseased, injured, sick or mentally disordered people; [2013-12]

-"hotel" means a development where sleeping accommodation is provided to guests for remuneration in a building other than a Dwelling unit and that may be combined with other developments such as a Conference center, Restaurant, or Drinking establishment provided these other developments are allowed in the district in which the hotel is located; [2013-07]

-"indoor merchandise sales" means the indoor sale and display of merchandise, including indoor storage of merchandise in quantities limited to the needs of the outlet.
+- "hospital" means a development that is subject to the Hospitals Act and provides facilities for the care of diseased, injured, sick or mentally disordered people; [2013-12] - "hotel" means a development where sleeping accommodation is provided to guests for remuneration in a building other than a Dwelling unit and that may be combined with other developments such as a Conference center, Restaurant, or Drinking establishment provided these other developments are allowed in the district in which the hotel is located; [2013-07] - "indoor merchandise sales" means the indoor sale and display of merchandise, including indoor storage of merchandise in quantities limited to the needs of the outlet.
 This includes but is not limited to grocery stores, retail stores, department stores, furniture stores, home improvement stores and liquor stores.
 This definition does not include cannabis retail sales.